wilsonmar/mac-setup/README.md

 Passkeys was introduced in 2022 for Apple Safari on macOS 13 Ventura and later.

-macOS 15 (Sequoia) introduced a standalone Passwords app, providing a more refined passkey management interface.
+In 2024, macOS 15 (Sequoia) introduced the standalone <strong>Passwords.app</strong>, providing a more refined passkey management interface.
    1. Open the Passwords app from your Applications folder.
    1. Click on the Passkeys tab and select Add New Passkey.
    1. Follow the on-screen instructions to complete the setup, using biometric verification or your device password.